mer1Knn/mer1knn/README.md

 ### Glad to see you here!
-A Full <b> Stack Software Engineer </b> with a focus on Web Applications Development, Data Science, and Cloud Computing.
+I am a <b>Software Engineer </b> with a focus on Web Applications Development, Data Science, and Cloud Computing.
 I hold a Master's in Information Technology from M'Hamed Bougara University of Boumerdes.
-With over 3 years of experience including developing streamlined web apps at ORNIDEX, building a B2B sales tool at Djezzy, leading a dynamic team at GO Platform, and multiple freelancing projects.
+With over 3 years of experience including developing streamlined web apps at Ornidex, building a B2B sales tool at Djezzy, leading a dynamic team at GO Platform, and multiple freelancing projects.
 I'm skilled in Node.js, Javascript, Typescript, Next.js, React, and more, with expertise in CI/CD, Google Cloud Platform, and agile methodologies.

 What makes me unique is my collaborative and proactive approach to teamwork, problem-solving, and innovation.
 I've won awards in the most prestigious hackathons in the world competing against +1200 participants, showcasing my creativity and technical prowess.

 I'm committed to learning and open to new opportunities, so let's connect and explore potential collaborations!

-You can check my portfolio from [Here.](https://merouanekanoune.me/)
+You can check my portfolio [Here.](https://merouanekanoune.me/)

 <br/>